jrom876/Python_Person/README.md

     0. ThisPerson class which defines the methods and attributes of the fundamental Person data entity
     1. ThisGroup class which creates an expandable, iterable and testable array of ThisPerson text objects
-    2.   python .txt to sql database interface for creation and manipulation of a database of ThisPerson objects
+    2.   python .txt to sql database interface for creation and manipulation of a database of ThisPerson text objects
     3.   unittest framework with assertions, searchlists, and iterators for testing all classes

 This project is under continual development, and may change at any time.